bluestripee/bluestripee.github.io/README.md

 ## Projects:
 - This website
 - [Building a PC](https://ca.pcpartpicker.com/list/9C7MVW)
-- Some organisation programs in the future
+- Some programs in the future
 - Nothing really else